English (ENGL)

 Cooperative Work Experience in English 1-4 UNITS

-Practical application of principles and procedures learned in the classroom to the various phases of writing-related career experiences.
+Practical application of the knowledge, skills, and abilities from English classes in a job or career setting.
 Work experience will be paid or unpaid at local businesses, organizations, or educational institutions that are relevant to career options for English majors.
 Placement assistance will be provided and done in collaboration between the faculty member and student.
 Two on-campus sessions will be scheduled.
 Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a total of sixteen units, and students must work 75 paid hours or 60 non-paid hours per unit earned.
 May be taken for a maximum of 12 units.
 75 hours paid or 60 hours non-paid work experience per unit, 1-4 units.

 ENGL-201